AnubhavKumarGupta/fetch_instagram_details/README.md

 # fetch_instagram_details

 In this project, we are going to fetch the details of an Instagram account.
-There is a predefined package in Python namedinstaloader," which is going to allow us to scrape through the Instagram account of someone.
+There is a predefined package in Python named instaloader, which is going to allow us to scrape through the Instagram account details of someone.
 Let’s get into it.

 Code Explanation----